About the Department

 The Departmental Management Board which forms part of the Departments' Corporate Governance Arrangements (Word 264KB)

-comprises the Permanent Secretary (Chair), the Deputy Secretaries for Resources, and Social Policy Group and Urban Regeneration and Community Development Group, and the Social Security Agency Chief Executive There are also 2 Independent Members.
+comprises the Permanent Secretary (Chair), the Deputy Secretaries for Resources, and Social Policy Group and Urban Regeneration and Community Development Group, and the Social Security Agency Chief Executive There are also 2 Independent Members; Roy Keenan and Deep Sagar.
+Information on the Board’s remit and responsibilities can be found in the Departmental Management Board Terms of Reference section of the Corporate Governance Arrangements document.